Bank of Baroda vs Catholic Syrian Bank: Children’s Savings Accounts

 Silver Savings Account

-The Silver Savings Account is one step up the Orange Savings Account and comes with the following features.
+The Silver Savings Account is one step up the Blue Savings Account and comes with the following features.

 - Unlimited free access to any ATMs in India

 - Allows up to Rs.
 75,000 in withdrawals from ATMs every day

 - Users get 20% discount on locker rentals

 - The Silver Savings Account comes with the VISA Platinum Debit Card and offers all its benefits

 - Minimum quarterly balance needed is Rs.
 5,000 for urban and rural areas